 If you live in a state that is too hot to grow these babies, my deepest condolences.

-They Love Their Sun: 6-8 hours of sun per day minimum.
+The best place to plant a peony bush is where it will receive 6-8 hours of sun per day minimum.
 But if by chance you are lucky enough to live in a much warmer climate, the peonies will appreciate some afternoon shade.
 And when I say appreciate, I mean they won't wither away and die on you and break your heart.

 That said, I plant the peonies that have been grown in pots and I normally have one or two lonely blooms on them the first year, a couple more the second year and then the third year they take off and never look back!

 Peonies are really easy to grow and care for, but occasionally they just won't bloom.

 Top 3 Reasons Your Peony Won't Bloom:

 - It's a young peony and not established yet.
 It may take up to three years to bloom.
 Be patient.